Left Arrow

 3.4 Use the results to brainstorm new ideas

 Finally, use the collective insights from your interviews as a springboard for brainstorming sessions.
-This collaborative approach can help generate innovative ideas that are deeply rooted in customer needs and preferences.
+This collaborative approach can help generate innovative ideas that are deeply rooted in customer preferences and needs.

 Remember, the goal is not just to collect data but to understand the story behind that data, enabling you to meet your customers where they are and where they want to go.